We're starting to, I don't want to hear no complaints.

 But first, they had to go through a powerful Irish gang on the north side, led by Dean O'Banion.

-And in 1924, Torrio's hitman assassinated O'Bannion.
+And in 1924, Torio's hitmen assassinated O'Banion.

-And the two gangs went after each other in a bloody war of attrition.
+Bugs Moran was now in charge of the Northside gang, and the two gangs went after each other in a bloody war of attrition with bodies piling up in the streets.

 Many believe Capone tried to end it once and for all.

-It was February 14th, 1929.
+It was February 14, 1929.

 When they arrived, they were met by a group of men dressed as police officers.

-Thinking they were about to be arrested.
+Thinking they were about to be arrested, seven men did not protest.

 Isn't this too graphic for you two?

-I mean Yeah, they took a portion of it out.
+I mean, yeah, they took a portion of it out.

-Like they actually took the wall out of it right here.
+Like, they actually took the wall out.

 Yeah, they took a portion of it out.